Sampling Design: Importance, Process, and Limitations

 One of the first steps in creating a sample design is to determine the population accurately, also referred to as the universe that will be examined.
 Universes can either be finite or infinite in size.
 In a finite universe, the number of items is definite, while in an infinite universe, the number of items is limitless, making it impossible to determine the total count.

 For instance, the population of a city or the number of workers in a factory.
 These are considered finite universes.
-On the other hand, the number of stars in the sky or the throwing of dice serves as an infinite universe.
-It is important that you now clearly define the area or universe from which your sample is going to be taken from.
+On the other hand, the number of people who could buy a product in a market or the number of people who could ever have an opinion on a political issue are examples of an infinite universe.

 Sampling Unit